Alphonse Mucha: Le Pater (1899)

 Le Pater was published on 20 December 1899, only 510 copies were printed.
-The original watercolor paintings of the page were displayed in the Austrian pavilion at the 1900 Exposition.
+The original watercolour paintings of the page were displayed in the Austrian pavilion at the 1900 Exposition Universelle.
 He considered Le Pater to be his printed masterpiece, and referred to it in the New York Sun of 5 January 1900 as a work into which he had "put his soul".
 Critic Charles Masson, who reviewed it for Art et Decoration, wrote: "There is in that man a visionary; it is the work of an imagination not suspected by those who only know his talent for the agreeable and charming."